cdown/psi-notify/README.md

 psi-notify is a minimal unprivileged notifier for system-wide resource pressure using [PSI](https://facebookmicrosites.github.io/psi/).
-This can help you to identify misbehaving applications on your machine before they start to severely impact system responsiveness, in a way which `MemAvailable` or other metrics cannot.
+This can help you to identify misbehaving applications on your machine before they start to severely impact system responsiveness, in a way which `MemAvailable`, CPU graphs, I/O utilisation graphs and other metrics cannot.

 ## Demo